asjoyner/defcon24/BypassingCaptivePortals.md

 [Abstract](https://www.defcon.org/html/defcon-24/dc-24-speakers.html#Bugher)

+## Summary
+Nothing particularly new, but a very nice overview of the available options, and tooling recommendations.
+I should really bother to setup an Iodine end point, and script up the "watch for a working MAC to stop being used" suggestion.

 ## Notes
 Submitted as a DEFCON 101 talk, but they stuck him in Track 1 because rightly they knew it would be popular, and indeed it filled the room.